Baltic Finnic paganism: Haltija

 Local animistic deities, known as haltijas or haltias, were also worshipped.
-Haltijas would act as spirits, gnome, or elf-like creatures in that guard, help, own, or protects somethin or somebody.
+Haltijas would act as spirits, gnome, or elf-like creatures in that guard, help, own, or protects something or somebody.

 These haltijas could be male or female, and could take a human or another animal's form.
 Haltijas could be found everywhere in nature, both in the biotic and abiotic parts.
 Every human has a haltija, usually called haltijasielu (haltija soul) or luontohaltija (nature haltija), which is one of the three parts of a person's soul.
 The tradition blends with the Swedish tomte: the Finnish tonttu was a being analogous to haltija, but which lives in a building, like a home (kotitonttu) or a sauna (saunatonttu).

 Maan haltija

 Certain "haltiat", known as "maan haltija" (literally "tutelary of land"), guarded the property of an individual, including their house and livestock.
 Votive offerings would be given to these haltijas at a shrine, as thanks for the help given and also to prevent the haltija from causing harm.

 Sometimes haltijas of certain families and farms acted against other families and their farms by stealing their wealth or making the animals infertile, for instance.
 Many local haltijas were believed to have originally been the sacred spirits of ancestors.
 In some cases a haltija was the first inhabitant of a house.
 Sometimes while making a new house a local spirit of nature could be "employed" to work as a maan haltija.